Airy limit for $\beta$-additions through Dunkl operators: Generalized ballot problem

-We are interested in computing the partition function of the `good' paths and its asymptotic growth rate.
+We are interested in computing the partition function of the ``good'' paths.
 In the literature these types of paths are known as \L{}ukasiewicz paths.
 See \cite{Lukasiewicz}, and references therein, for a study of these paths with uniform weights.
-As far as the authors are aware, the asymptotic results for weighted paths presented at the end of this appendix are new.